-The income tax receivable/(payable) for the Group represents the amount of income taxes credit/(payable) in respect of current and prior periods.
+r the Group represents the amount of income taxes nd prior periods.

-Financial Instruments and Risk Management
+Financial Instruments and Risk Management Note 17

 Risk management

 The Board of Directors, through its Audit, Risk and Performance Committee and Investment Committee, manages the financial risks relating to the operations of the Group.
 The Group adopts prudent risk based management procedures.
 The Audit, Risk and Performance Committee oversees compliance with the Group's risk management procedures and the Investment Committee oversees financial asset management.
 The Group does not enter into or trade financial instruments for speculative purposes.